adamrossnelson/conrpt/README.md

-# conrpt
+## Introduction

 Stata package that provides confusion matrix statistics.

-## Introduction

 This package was inspired by discussions on statalist.org.
 See for example: